lphilips/lphilips.github.io/uni-corn.md

 We define a second slice, `browser`, that defines a `displaySchedule` function, which will be called from the UI.
 It loops over the `courses` collection from the `setup` slice.
 Because we used the `@observable` data sharing annotation for the `courses` variable, we know that the client will receive a replica of this variable.
-This way, we can safely use the variable, even though we know that this slice will end up on the clien tier.
+This way, we can safely use the variable, even though we know that this slice will end up on the client tier.

-We calculate for every class the previous and next instance and add it to the schedule of the calendar view.
+We calculate for every class the previous and next instance of a class and add it to the schedule of the calendar view.
 This is done by the auxiliary functions `addMinutes`, `calculateNext` and `calculatePrevious`.
-For simplicity reasons we calculate only 2 instances, but normally you should calculate more than two instances.
+For simplicity reasons we calculate only two instances, but normally you should calculate more instances.

 ##### Slice placement
 ```javascript